 When I look at my books, what I love is the stories.
 Not too long, but powerful enough to move me and strongly linked to the what to do bit.

 What do you want to share?

 That through the power of self-love you can heal anything – this is true for me.
 What is true for you?

 Why are you writing it?

 I write to heal and to inspire others to heal or at least know that they can.
-Fundamentally, despite the title of coach, I am a healer.
+Fundamentally, despite the title of mentor (coach), I am a healer.
 Writing is my vehicle for healing because words are so incredibly meaningful.
 Language can weave spells, and stories can transport you to magical places.

 What is the outcome you want for your ideal reader?

 This one is always easy for me.
 I want my reader to know that if it is possible in the world, it is possible for them.

 Looking at this with more depth.
 Again, let’s take Rude Awakenings.
 I want my readers to believe in magic – their magic – to learn how to love themselves, heal, let go of the wounds of the past and get the life that they want.
 But more importantly, to discover who they are on the way to getting what they want.

 Often in the pursuit of something we miss the vital ingredients of becoming our best selves.